- Home

 MGVs have been instructed to leave a property immediately if they are approached by homeowners or loose pets.
 We reserve the right to forego soil sampling and evaluating properties if pets have not been removed from the sampling area during the stated evaluation timeframe.

 We understand that you may have questions about the program or your lawn.
-Please call the Extension Office at 804-751-4401 or email our office with any questions or concerns – do not approach the MGVs.
+Please call the Extension Office at 804-751-4401 or email our office with any questions or concerns.

 Registration